-This firm represents Suez Water New Jersey Inc. ("SWNJ" or the "Company") in the above-captioned matter and submits this brief to Your Honor in opposition to the Division of Rate Counsel's ("Rate Counsel") Motion for Summary Decision.
-As we will demonstrate, Rate Counsel has begun with the wrong set of "facts," applied the wrong law, and reached the wrong conclusion.
-There is only one remedy for these errors: Rate Counsel's Motion for Summary Decision must be denied.
+This firm represents Suez Water New Jersey Inc. ("SWNJ" or the "Company") in the above-captioned matter and submits this brief to Your Honor in opposition to the Division of conclusion.
+There is only one remedy for these errors: Rate Counsel's Motion for Summary